rachmorse/superagers/README.md

     - `03_compute_subject_functional_connectivity.py`: Computes various functional connectivity metrics for subjects from the timeseries data.
 The script processes timeseries data, computes functional connectivity with and without Fisher z-transformation, and saves the results to CSV files.
         - Uses the functions in the script `compute_functional_connectivity.py`.
     - `04_compute_group_connectivity`: Computes the average functional connectivy for given groups (e.g., superagers or non-superagers) cross-sectionally.
-    - `05_stats_test_thresholded.py`: Thresholds connectivity matrices and runs t-tests to compare connectivity by group.
-This thresholds the data by group (e.g. top 15% for superagers, top 15% for non-superagers and then keeps the *all* columns that survive thresholding from both groups)
-    - `05_stats_test`: Runs t-tests to compare unthresholded connectivity by group.
-    - `05_threshold_all_subjects.py`: Thresholds connectivity matrices and runs t-tests to compare connectivity by group.
-This thresholds the data for the whole cohort (e.g. top 15% for the whole cohort)
 - **Notes:**
     - The scripts used to preprocesses the fMRI data used here are available in another [repository](https://github.com/rachmorse/fmri_preprocessing).

 ### structural_analysis
-- **Purpose:** These scripts extract the structural data using FreeSurfer.
+- **Purpose:** These scripts extract the structural connectivity matrices data using MRTrix.
 - **Scripts:**
-    - `extract_freesurfer_stats.py`: Extracts the structural data following the recon-all processing including hippocampal volumes and white matter hypointensities.
     - `generate_structural_matrices.py`: Computes various structural connectivity matrices from the MRTrix data include all-to-all ROI and network specific matrices.
 Also, visualizes the matrices.
         - Uses functions from the script `compute_functional_connectivity.py`.
 - **Notes:**
-    - The script uses subprocess and a wrapper to run in Python 2 to be compatable with Freesurfer 6.
+    - The scripts used in DWI preprocessing are available in another [repository](https://github.com/rachmorse/dwi_preprocessing) and the multishell mutitissue constrained spherical deconvolution for calculated white matter tracts scripts are not publically available.

 ### structural_functional_coupling
 - **Purpose:** These scripts run prepare and calculate the structural functional coupling (SFC) metrics.
 To calculate SFC, we use the Pearson correlation coefficient between the row for a given ROI in the structural connectome and the corresponding row in the functional connectome.
 We exclude self-connections and any connections where either the structural or functional connectivity values equal zero (method from this [paper](https://doi.org/10.1038/s41467-023-41686-9)).